tedneward/Azgaarnoth/Classes/Cleric/index.md

 ## Blessed Strikes
 *8th-level cleric feature*

 You are blessed with divine might in battle.
 When a creature takes damage from one of your spells or weapon attacks, you can also deal 1d8 radiant damage to that creature.
-Once you deal this damage, you can’t use this feature again until the start of your next turn.
+Once you deal this damage, you can't use this feature again until the start of your next turn.

 ## Divine Intervention
 *10th-level cleric feature*